lbandlish/Administrate-MF-Devices-GUI/README.md

 The front page of the application is complete.

-Implemented using GtkTreeView to provide functionality to sort by any column.
+Implemented using GtkTreeView to provide functionality to sort by any column. sudo apt-get install avahi-deamon avahi-utils